karamdeep1/AnimeSearch/README.md

 anime in the database.
 This application is very basic and is user friendly.
 Many contributions can be made to it.

 # Contributions
 There are a lot of areas to improve upon and to add in so this project is very flexible and can go in many directions.
-One way to contribute is to let users add many animes at once.
+One way to contribute is to let users add many animes in one run.

 # Author
 Karamdeep Bassi https://github.com/karamdeep1